MustafaHi/Wiki3/docs/dev/welcome.md

 # Developer Hub for Wiki3

-Architecture of Wiki3 can be found in [Wiki.js](/Developer/Developer/Wiki.js) documentation.
+Architecture of Wiki3 can be found in [Wiki js](/Developer/Developer/Wiki-js) documentation.

 ## Dependence(libraries)